top of page

 4 Ways to Enhance Cow Colostrum Before Calving

-Cows receive the majority of their nutrients from forage.
-But forage quality and quantity vary vastly depending on region, geography, rainfall and time of year.
-These forage quality differences can impact colostrum quality.
+Cows obtain most of their nutrients from forage, but forage quality and availability can vary significantly based on region, geography, rainfall and season.
+These fluctuations in forage quality can directly impact the quality of colostrum.

-Suppose forage quality cannot sustain cows’ additional energy and mineral requirements during late gestation.
-In that case, cows will begin to lose body condition quickly, and studies show colostrum quality and quantity follow, which can have long-lasting effects on the health and performance of calves.
+If the forage quality falls short of meeting these increased energy and mineral requirements, cows may quickly lose body condition.
+Research shows that when this happens, colostrum quality and quantity are also compromised, which can have lasting negative effects on the health and performance of calves.

 Four Ways to Increase Colostrum Quality at Calving: